Bake Play Smile

 • Cook for 10-15 minutes.
 Remove from the oven and allow to cool for 10 minutes on the trays before transferring to a wire rack to cool completely.

 • To make the chocolate icing, sift the icing sugar and cocoa powder into a bowl.
 Add the softened butter and 2 tbs of hot water.
 Mix together until well combined.
-Add an extra tablespoon of hot water if the icing is too thick to spread.
+Add a little extra hot water if the icing is too thick to spread.

 • Place a small spoonful of chocolate icing onto the top of each biscuit and top with a walnut.